Maria al-Qibtiyya: Status as a wife or concubine

-Like Rayhana bint Zayd, there is some debate between historians and scholars as to whether Mariyah ever became Muhammad's wife or remained a concubine.
 An indication that she was a concubine is that when she bore her son to Muhammad, she was set free.

 Ibn 'Abbas said: When Maria gave birth to Ibrahim the Messenger of Allah (ﷺ) said, 'Her son has set her free.'

 There is also strong evidence that there was no living quarter for her in the proximity of the Prophet's Mosque.
 Only the wives of Muhammad had their quarters adjacent to one another in the proximity of his mosque at Medina.
 Maria was made to reside permanently in an orchard, some three kilometers from the mosque.
 Evidence that suggests she was a concubine is in the narration:

-Anas said: The Messenger of Allah (ﷺ) had a female-slave (amat) with whom he had intercourse, but 'Aishah and Hafsah would not leave him alone until he said that she was forbidden for him.
+Anas said: The Messenger of Allah (ﷺ) had a female-slave (amat) with whom he had intercourse, but Aishah and Hafsah would not leave him alone until he said that she was forbidden for him.
 Then Allah, the Mighty and Sublime, revealed: "O Prophet!
-Why do you forbid (for yourself) that which Allah has allowed to you.' until the end of the Verse."
+Why do you forbid (for yourself) that which Allah has allowed to you until the end of the Verse?"

-The 'female-slave' referred to in this narration was Maria, the Copt, as specified in a hadith attributed to Umar and classified as sahih by Ibn Kathir, which names her Umm Ibrahim (the mother of Ibrahim).
+The 'female-slave' referred to in this narration was Maria the Copt, as specified in a hadith attributed to Umar and classified as sahih by Ibn Kathir, which names her Umm Ibrahim ([the] mother of Ibrahim).

 In a report from Ibn 'Abbas and 'Urwah b. al-Zubair concerning the same incident, Muhammad said to Hafsa:

 I make you witness that I my concubine (surriyyati) is now forbidden unto me.

-Some Islamic scholars point to a different Asbāb al-nuzūl (circumstance of revelation) for the above incident, saying it was only caused by Muhammad drinking honey, as narrated in Sahih al-Bukhari by Muhammad's wife Aisha: